-TIME Button (CD Mode for CD Audio Play)
+TIME Button (CD Mode)

-Press this button to change the display from a large CD playing time display to a small CD playing time display.
+Press this button to change the display from elapsed CD playing time to time of day.
+The time of day will display for five seconds.

-RW/FF (CD Mode for CD Audio Play)
+RW/FF (CD Mode)

-Press and hold FF (Fast Forward) and the CD player will begin to fast forward until FF is released or RW or another CD button is pressed.
-The RW (Reverse) button works in a similar manner.
+Press and hold the FF (Fast Forward) and the CD player will begin to fast forward until FF is released.
+The RW (Rewind) button works in a similar manner.